ShayanTheNerd/image-editor/README.md

 - utilize TypeScript to add basic typing annotations;
 - leverage Astro for static site generation (SSG) and deploy it on <a href="https://pages.github.com">GitHub Pages</a>;
 - customize `<input type="range" />` to have a consistent appearance across all major browsers;
-- benefit native CSS nesting features using <a href="https://www.npmjs.com/package/postcss+nesting">PostCSS Nesting Plugin</a>;
+- benefit modern Vanilla CSS features such as nesting, custom media queries, media query ranges, and cascade layers using <a href="https://lightningcss.dev">Lightning CSS</a>;
 - receive an image from the user through drag & drop or the prompt widnow; then, preview it on the page;
 - apply CSS filters, rotations, and flips on an image;
 - draw a canvas based on an image and let the user download it as a new image file.